-Section 1: The City recognizes that the Union, IAFF Local 1611 represents the Captains Bargaining Unit.
-In addition, the City agrees to recognize any and all elected, appointed and/or designated Officers, Staff, or other designated representatives of IAFF Local 1611 as representatives of this unit as determined by the President of IAFF Local 1611 and/or his/her designee.
+Section 1: The City recognizes that the Union, IAFF Local 1611 represents the Firefighters Bargaining Unit and the Captains Bargaining Unit.
+In addition, the City agrees to recognize any and all elected, appointed and/or designated Officers, Staff or other designated representatives of IAFF Local 1611 as representatives of this unit as determined by the President of IAFF Local 1611 and/or his/her designee.